ismail-ozkan/RestAssured_Cucumber_TrelloAPIProject/ReadMe.md

-# CitizenM task
+# Trello Practice Project

-This project is a QA automation framework built using Cucumber BDD (Behavior-Driven Development) framework with Selenium.
-It provides a structured approach for automating browser tests, ensuring efficient test case management and easier collaboration between QA engineers and stakeholders.
+This project is a QA automation framework built using Cucumber BDD (Behavior-Driven Development) framework with RestAssured.
+It provides a structured approach for automating API tests with Cucumber, ensuring efficient test case management and easier collaboration between QA engineers and stakeholders.
 Maven as the build automation tool for managing dependencies and executing tests.
 JUnit for assertion and validation of test results.
 There is two main step for this framework

 ### Steps to Create Project
-#### 1.Create a maven project called `demoQAWtihRestAssured`
+#### 1.Create a maven project called `TrelloAPIProject`

 #### 2.Under `pom.xml`